Tracer-Cloud/tracer-client/README.md

 Architected specifically for regulated industries, Tracer ensures enterprise-grade security, keeping all data within your infrastructure while requiring no ongoing maintenance.

 ## Key Features
-Gain new insights into your HPC pipelines with metrics that help you speed up your pipelines and maximize your budget:
+New metrics that help you speed up your pipelines and maximize your budget:
 - Time and cost per dataset processed
-- Execution cost per pipeline run
+- Execution duration and bottleneck identifcation for each pipeline step

 ![Tracer Dashboards](docs/images/20250316-kpi-dashboard.png)

 ## ⚡️ More Powerful Capabilities: